AnthonyChen0921/LDC-TAPD-script/README.md

 Make sure your input file is named 'input.xlsx' and it is in the same directory as the script.
 Run the script.
 It will prompt you to enter a starting ID and ending ID, these should be integer values present in your data.
 This range of IDs will be used to filter the data.

-Use the following command to run the script, 这个是算达标率的，想算的时候跑一下下面的命令:
+Use the following command to run the script,

 ```
 python main.py